Generic selectors

 Video by LifeAccordingToLufi

-The physical appearance of German people reflects a rich blend of heritage, genetics, and tradition.
-Northern Germans often have light skin, blue eyes, and lighter hair, while those in the south tend to have darker features.
+The physical appearance of German people is a fascinating reflection of the country’s rich blend of heritage, genetics, and tradition.
+Northern Germans, with their light skin, blue eyes, and blonde hair, contrast with those from the southern regions who tend to have darker features, showcasing the diverse genetic influences throughout the country.

 FAQ